dmhowcroft/extForkMagic/README.md

  prevent reading of this file system.
 Also reading overwrites old journal data which are needed for the restore.

- Umount the file system, and use ext4magic before you mount the file system again, or create a copy of the file system and use this for the recover.
+ `umount` the file system, and use ext4magic before you mount the file system again, or create a copy of the file system and use this for the recover.
  Perform no file system check on this file system before.